 Sore throats are quite common and almost always painful.
-While a sore throat that lasts more than a few days may be cause for medical inspection, many tried-and-true home remedies can help ease symptoms until the body has dealt with the allergies, infection, or other issue that is causing the pain.
+While a sore throat that lasts more than a few days may require medical attention, many tried-and-true home remedies can help ease symptoms until the body has dealt with the allergies, infection, or other issue that is causing the pain.

 An age-old home remedy for treating a sore throat is a tea mixture of lemon, ginger, and honey.
 The ginger helps loosen mucus from the respiratory tract, while honey and lemon soothe the throat.
 You will need: